qutip/qutip-qoc/doc/installation.rst

 =============
 This package is built upon QuTiP, of which the installation guide can be found at on `QuTiP Installation <http://qutip.org/docs/latest/installation.html>`_.

-In particular, following packages are necessary for running qutip-qoc:
+In particular, the following packages are necessary for running qutip-qoc:

 .. code-block:: bash

     numpy scipy jax jaxlib cython qutip qutip-jax qutip-qtrl

-The following to packages are used for plotting and testing:
+The following package is used for testing:

 .. code-block:: bash